Friday 27 Dec 2024

 PETRONAS’ first venture was in Myanmar, where it farmed into an existing block, gaining experience that helped it navigate diverse operational environments.

-In 1991, the company secured its first operated international block in Vietnam with the discovery of the Ruby field, marking its transition from participant to operator in the industry.
+In 1991, the company secured its first operated international block in Vietnam, marking its transition from participant to operator in the industry.

 These early ventures laid the groundwork for PETRONAS’ expansion, enabling the company to establish upstream operations in over 20 countries across Asia, Africa and the Americas.